werpu/mona-dish/docs/DomQuery.md

   attr(attr: string, defaultValue: string): ElementAttribute;

   /**
+   * style accessor
+   * @param defaultValue the default value in case nothing is presented (defaults to null)
+   * @param cssProperty
+   */
+  style(cssProperty: string, defaultValue: string): Style;

+  /**
-   * hasclass, checks for an existing class in the class attributes *
+   * Checks for an existing class in the class attributes *
    * @param clazz the class to search for
    */